DmitryDenshchikov/subscription-keeper/README.md

 ## What I would've done if I had had more time
 - Secure the endpoints by implementing at least JWT authentication and authorisation.
+- Use [JSON Patch](https://www.baeldung.com/spring-rest-json-patch) in the PATH endpoint
 - Add a REST API endpoint to list all users that subscribed before and/or after a given date (Service already stores subscription start and end dates, so it's not a big deal to implement that).
 - Support subscriptions history.
 If user had been unsubscribed at some point and then he was subscribed again, it should be a new subscription record.
 This will improve data and allow to develop more related features in the future.
 - Divide project into two submodules: dto-based and app-based.
 It improves flexibility and allows to smoothly integrate if you use feign for service to service communication.